chronicl/typed-sled/README.md

 This crate builds on top of [sled], a high-performance embedded database with an API that is similar to a `BTreeMap<[u8], [u8]>`.
-The (de)serialization of keys and values that are inserted into a sled::Tree for you.
+The (de)serialization of keys and values that are inserted into a sled::Tree is handled for you.

 ## Features

 Multiple features for common use cases are available:

-- Search engine for searching through a trees keys and values using [tantivy].
+- Search engine for searching through a trees keys and values by using [tantivy].
 - Automatic key generation.
 - Converting one typed Tree to another typed Tree with different key and value types.
 - Custom (de)serialization.
 By default [bincode] is used for (de)serialization, however custom (de)serializers are supported, making zero-copy or lazy (de)serialization possible.